hadronized/blog/Luminance_32bit.md

 that article, I told you that the memory was packed with alignment set to 1.

 Well, I’ve changed my mind.
-Some people pointed out that the good thing to do for *most GPU* is to align on 32 bit.
+Some people pointed out that the good thing to do for *most GPU* is to align on 32-bit.
 That is, 4 bytes.
 The alignment should be 4 bytes, then, not 1.

 There might be an issue with that.
 If you store a structure with attributes